supremepanda/fractal-image-steganography/README.md

 # Basic Concepts

-'Binary' = is a 2 number system.
+`Binary` = is a 2 number system.
 It is expressed using 0 and 1.
 `Bit` = Bits have only two possible values: 0 and 1.
 Therefore, a binary number consists of 0 and 1 only.
 `Byte` = is a unit of measure consisting of 1 or 0 values along an 8-bit sequence.

 # Image Basics

-Embedding text in the picture and while doing this prevents the picture from changing noticeably, called RGB We calculate with the numerical values of the colors "red", "green", "blue".
+Embedding text in the picture and while doing this preventing the picture from changing noticeably, called RGB.
+We calculate with the numerical values of the colors "red", "green", "blue".

 There are thousands or millions of pixels in 1 picture.
 For example, a 300x500 image content consists of 300 horizontally and 500 units vertically, in total 150000 pixels.